SkelliBoi/Humble-Warden/README.md

 The launcher for the base game isn't large address aware.
 The modlist should automatically replace the .exe file with a working one, but just in case it doesn't work, I would recommend using the following program <https://www.techpowerup.com/forums/threads/large-address-aware.112556/> to update the launcher ("Just a Humble Warden\Stock Game\bin_ship\daorigins.exe").

+## Optional Reshade

+The installation comes included with SweetFX Reshade presets.
+These won't do anything by themselves, so if you don't want Reshade you can just leave these steps alone.
+Maybe that's recommended since I haven't tested a lot with Reshade yet.
+If you want to enable it you must install Reshade manually in the following way:

+1. Download Reshade 3.4.0 from the following link: https://www.mediafire.com/file/nbpgtocu66s5et6/ReShade_Setup_3.4.0.exe/file

+2. Launch it and click on Select Game.

+3. Navigate to the launcher ("Just a Humble Warden\Stock Game\bin_ship\daorigins.exe").

+4. Select the Direct3D 9 option.
+Once it is finished you can close it.

 ## Starting the game

 Once all of the previous steps are done, go to the dropdown list at the top right and select "Dragon Age: Origins" to start the game.
 The game must always be run through here, not through Steam.